Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Sufficient conditions for global Poincar e inequalities: proof of Theorem

-on $L^2(\mu_p)$ has a spectral gap. \end{corollary} \begin{proof} The proof is an immediate consequence of Theorem \ref{thm.SuffCond2} combined with the fact that, whenever \eqref{qPoinc2} holds true for some $q>1$, then it holds true also for $q'>q$ under the same unchanged probability measure; see Proposition 2.3 in \cite{BZ05}. \end{proof} \begin{remark} We want to point out that the choice of the homogeneous quas-norm $N$ on the Carnot group provides a radical difference on the spectrum of the operators of the form \eqref{sch.par.case}.
-To be more precise, for a probability measure on an $H$-type group of the form $Z^{-1}e^{-aN^p}$, $p \in (1,2)$, the corresponding operator \eqref{sch.par.case} has empty essential spectrum when $N$ is a Kaplan norm, and does not even have a spectral gap when $N$ is the Carnot-Carath\'{e}odory distance; see Remark 4.5.4 in \cite{Ing10}. \end{remark}
+\begin{proof}[Proof of Corollary \ref{cor.spectralgap}] The proof is an immediate consequence of Theorem \ref{thm.SuffCond2} combined with the fact that, whenever \eqref{qPoinc2} holds true for some $q>1$, then it holds true also for $q'>q$ under the same unchanged probability measure; see Proposition 2.1.11 in \cite{Ing10}.

+\end{proof} \begin{remark} We want to point out that the choice of the homogeneous quasi-norm $N$ on the Carnot group provides a radical difference on the spectrum of the operators of the form \eqref{sch.par.case}.
+To be more precise, for a probability measure on an $H$-type group of the form $Z^{-1}e^{-aN^p}$, $p \in (1,2)$, the corresponding operator \eqref{sch.par.case} has empty essential spectrum when $N$ is the Kaplan norm, and does not even have a spectral gap when $N$ is the Carnot-Carath\'{e}odory distance; see Remark 4.5.4 in \cite{Ing10}. \end{remark}

 As a corollary of Theorem \ref{thm.SuffCond2} one has that the global Poincar\'{e} inequalities of Theorem \ref{thm.SuffCond2} are satisfied by a family of measures whose potential is a perturbation of the one appearing in the density of $\mu_p$.